 - Improper set up or take down

-if you or your setup crew didn’t follow the set-up instructions closely or used improper tools to set up your tent, this may have damaged the frame.
+If you or your setup crew didn’t follow the set-up instructions closely or used improper tools to set up your tent, this may have damaged the frame and will require canopy frame repair.
 Not all frames are universal, which is why it’s important to check if your tent requires specific tools, parts, and setup procedures.